JuliaDynamics/ResumableFunctions.jl/docs/src/manual.md

 ## Iterator interface

-The interator interface is implemented for a `@resumable function`:
+The iterator interface is implemented for a `@resumable function`:

 ```@meta
 DocTestSetup = quote